Thirty Years of Shareholder Rights and Firm Valuation

 Harvard Law School; European Corporate Governance Institute (ECGI)

-This paper introduces a new hand-collected shareholder rights dataset tracking restrictions on shareholder rights at approximately 1,000 firms over 1978-1989.
+This paper introduces a new hand-collected dataset tracking restrictions on shareholder rights at approximately 1,000 firms over 1978-1989.
 In conjunction with the 1990-2006 IRRC data, we track firms’ shareholder rights over thirty years.
 Most governance changes occurred during the 1980s.
-We find a robustly negative association between restrictions on shareholder rights (using the G-Index as a proxy) and Tobin’s Q. The negative association between fewer shareholder rights and firm value only appears after the judicial approval of the poison pill and antitakeover defenses more generally in the landmark Delaware Supreme Court decision of Moran v.
-Household in 1985.
-This decision was an unanticipated, exogenous shock to shareholder rights, suggesting a causal impact of shareholder rights on firm valuation.
+We find a robustly negative association between restrictions on shareholder rights (using the G-Index as a proxy) and Tobin’s Q. The negative association only appears after the judicial approval of antitakeover defenses in the 1985 landmark Delaware Supreme Court decision of Moran v.
+Household.
+This decision was an unanticipated, exogenous shock that increased the importance of shareholder rights.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo4 in 0.438 seconds